laszloth/awesomewm-config/README.md

 - [ ] remove under_mouse/centered+no_offscreen workaround
 - [ ] keycode to keysym
 - [ ] rxmas local vars
+- [ ] few "no sound" labels generated on quick volume change

 ## done
 - [x] add formatting functions [foreground is used only curr.]